Video Game Addiction Help: Starting the Conversation with Your Child

 It’s okay to just explain that the camp is an exciting, adventure-based camp where we also talk about goal setting.
 Let us be the ones who introduce the therapeutic component to the campers.

 Let your child know that you will be with them each step of the way.
 You will be checking in with their counselor and getting regular updates on their progress.
 If you want to set up some rewards for successful completion, that’s okay too.

 Take a supportive tone, let your child know you will be with them along their journey.

 This one is critical.
 100% of the time when parents make side deals with their child to somehow get out of video game addiction help, it comes back to bite them.
 Specifically, do not make any deals to, “Just try the camp and I will come to get you if you don’t like it.”
 This is a recipe for disaster.
 Any quality program will push your child’s boundaries and they will feel uncomfortable from time to time.
 A child’s discomfort might be as simple as missing a family pet, or it might be more complicated such as the therapist getting to a root issue.

 Don’t offer to get your child if they are having a hard time at camp.
 Reinforce that they will complete the process.

 Video Game Addiction Help: Remember the Big Picture

-As side benefit from getting video game addiction help at Summerland Camps is that the treatment process involves goal setting and developing self-regulation skills.
-Campers can use this same methodology to shape behaviors to attain higher level goals- like college graduation, fitness goals, or saving for retirement.
+A side benefit of getting video game addiction help at Summerland Camps is that the treatment process involves goal setting and developing self-regulation skills.
+Campers can use this same methodology to shape behaviors to attain higher-level goals- like college graduation, fitness goals, or saving for retirement.

 Remember you are preparing your child to be an adult.
 Feeling anxiety or guilt about enrolling your child in a program is a small price to pay for a successful transition to adulthood – arguably the most important job any of us will ever have.